kzky/python-online-machine-learning-library/README.md

 * http://icml.cc/2012/papers/86.pdf

 ## Future Work
-* Sparse matrix is used.
+* Sparse dataset will be used.
-* Binary classifiers are extended to 1-vs-n and/or pair-wise classifiers.
-* All labeled samples to be used for learning are not necessarily included in memory.
+* Labeled samples to be used for learning are not necessarily stored in memory.